-The Sophomore Review is held once a year during finals week of winter quarter and is a process of reviewing student work and identifying those that are the most ready to go on into junior year.
+The Sophomore Review is held once a year during finals week of winter quarter and is a process of reviewing student work and identifying those that are the most ready to go on into junior year and become a full Industrial Design major.
 To qualify for this review a student must complete a set of pre-major courses (see below).

 A maximum of 12 students are accepted yearly into the junior program and we reserve the right to select less than 12.
 Typically, 18 to 28 students apply each year for the review.